Scroll To Top

 Brantingham Lake House | Year Round

 Offering year-round rental, beach front property and huge back yard with private basketball court.
-Perfect winter rental for snow mobiling or skiing and ideal summer location with private beach.
+Perfect summer location with private beach and ideal winter rental for snowmobiling or skiing.

 more info